madox2/react-tagcloud/README.md

 *Note:* Feel free to open issue if any other event is needed.

+### Styles

+Default class names are `tag-cloud` for wrapping container, and `tag-cloud-tag` for particular tag.
+Styles passed to `<TagCloud />` props will be applied to wrapping container.

 ### Renderer

 Rendering of tags can be fully customized by providing custom render function and passing it to the `renderer` prop.
+By default is used [defaultRenderer](https://github.com/madox2/react-tagcloud/blob/master/src/defaultRenderer.js).
 Render function has three arguments - `tag`, `size` and `color`.
 For example: